 What did I accomplish today? * Saving the world from an alien attack. * Going out with the dog. * Used a fork for dinner.

+You can write about everything you feel like.
 Here are some ideas:

 A Journal About Your Feelings

 Externalizing your emotions by writing them down can have a real impact.
 It’s then easier to understand them, thinking about them, and accept them.

 You can focus on your positive feelings to give you some motivation and to show to yourself that your life has awesome moments.
 You can take a more realistic approach by writing the positive and the negative emotions you had throughout the day, how you reacted to them, and even some ideas to improve your life.